wesley-221/rng-referee-client/README.md

 # Introduction
-Welcome to the AxS calculator.
-With this application you can calculate the scores with the AxS score format.
+Welcome to the RNG referee client.

 # Config file
-The config file can be found in `%appdata%/AxSCalculator`.
+The config file can be found in `%appdata%/rng-referee-client`.
 This is the only place where things will be saved.

 # Compiling
 To compile the application yourself, you have to follow the following steps: